 Carnegie Mellon Women's Association

 The Carnegie Mellon Women's Association seeks to give women of the Carnegie Mellon community the opportunity to meet and interact with other women across the campus.
 Membership is open to all women faculty and staff, spouses/partners of faculty and staff, and friends.

 Environment at CMU

 Carnegie Mellon encourages our students faculty and staff to be a postive force for sustainable action in the campus community, in the region and beyond.
-Environment at CMU provides opportunities for staff to get involved in campus projects and initiatives, including Green Teams, environmental research centers, and sustainability events.
+Environment at CMU provides opportunities for staff to get involved in campus projects and initiatives, including the Scotty Goes Green program, environmental research centers, and sustainability events.

 Research Administrators Council